 The online Archives contain full coverage of all content published in Virginia Lawyers Weekly since 1993, including links to full-text opinions where applicable.

 The VLW number is a unique 7-digit numbering system used to keep track of each opinion we digest in the paper.
 This number can be found at the end of each digest.
-The first three digits represent the year (i.e. 010 for 2010); the middle digit is a numbering code for each court we digest (2- 4th Circuit, 3- U.S. District; 4- Bankruptcy Court; 6- Virginia Supreme Court; 7- Virginia Court of Appeals; and 8- Virginia Circuit Courts); the last three digits are assigned based on the order in which the case is processed in a given year (a case with 003 will be digested early on in the year, whereas a case with 346 would likely come out towards the end).
+The first three digits represent the year (i.e. 014 for 2014); the middle digit is a numbering code for each court we digest (2- 4th Circuit, 3- U.S. District; 6- Virginia Supreme Court; 7- Virginia Court of Appeals; and 8- Virginia Circuit Courts); the last three digits are assigned based on the order in which the case is processed in a given year.

 No, we discontinued the automated fax service in 2006.
-We now have all opinions available in electronic (PDF) format.
+We now have all opinions available online in PDF format.

-The most efficient method of obtaining an opinion is through our Web site.
+The most efficient way to obtain an opinion is through our Web site.
 For older opinions, or those not yet available on the Web, we will e-mail the case as a PDF file.
 Fax and mail delivery is also available, although subject to service charges.

-12. How long does it take to receive the opinion after putting in a phone or e-mail request?
+11. How long does it take to receive an opinion after putting in a phone or e-mail request?

 Same-day delivery is available weekdays during business hours.
 Requests after 3 p.m. may be fulfilled the following morning.
 Night, weekend and holiday orders are filled the next business day.